RichardMalcolm-CS/BoxFilter/README.md

 ## BoxFilter on many images

 This project is based off of the boxfilter lab. boxFilterNPP.cpp has been updated to handle a large amount of greyscale images in the pgm file format.
-To accomplish this the code utilizes dirent to look through a directroy, in this case the imagebox folder in the project, then iterates through the files until all files names have been read.
-It proceeds to parse the file names from the output of readdir then preforms a box filter and output the filtered image.
+To accomplish this the code utilizes dirent to look through a directory, in this case the imagebox folder in the project, then iterates through the files until all files names have been read.
+It proceeds to parse the file names from the output of readdir then performs a box filter and outputs the filtered image.

 ## Project structure